jacobcook1995/safe_spatial_stats/README.md

    using the `safedata` system, and performing a principal component analysis to categorise vegetation plots.
 The code related to this can be found in the `subplot_selection` folder
+3) An analysis of the soil nutrient data for the SAFE vegetation and carbon plots.

 This README is likely to be the only documentation, should get updated with relevant details as the project develops